dmbdesignpdx/flexr/Readme.md

    &lt;div class="col-3"&gt;...&lt;/div&gt;

 &lt;/div&gt;</pre>

+Expanding Columns are columns that instead of shrinking in width along with the screen size (as Shrinking Columns do), they expand to keep their real estate on the screen.

 **New!** To define **Filling Columns**, just add the filling class <code>fill</code> in the parent row.
 Filling Columns make their parent row full width to its parent, and divide the space between themselves equally with no gutters.